 Image source:

-Fonterra Co-operative Group Limited, headquartered in Auckland, New Zealand, is recognized as the largest dairy cooperative in the country and a major player on the global stage.
-The cooperative is dedicated to innovation and sustainability, continually adjusting its strategies to address the evolving demands of the dairy market.
+Fonterra Co-operative Group Limited, headquartered in Auckland, New Zealand, stands as New Zealand's largest dairy cooperative, playing a pivotal role in the global dairy industry.
+The company places a significant emphasis on innovation and sustainability, navigating the dynamic demands of the international market.

 Financial Performance